 With the exception of the Community Scholarship Program & the Morse B. Barker Memorial Scholarship, students who plan to take a gap year are eligible to apply for scholarships, but if they are selected as a recipient must communicate their plans to AAACF after the award has been made.

 Students are encouraged to apply for as many of the scholarships as they are eligible for and are not limited in the number they may receive.

 Because it is a new year and a new application cycle you will need to complete the Prequalifying Questions again to determine which scholarships you are eligible for.
-If you can’t recall your User Name and/or Password, please contact Maryellen Ferro at firstname.lastname@example.org.
+If you can’t recall your User Name and/or Password, please contact Nathan Smith at email@example.com.

-Download Instructions for Applicants: Resuming an Application and Instructions for Applicants: Uploading Documents.
+Download instructions for Uploading Documents.
 Please note that you may upload your documents at any time in the application process.
-If you have trouble uploading the documents you can email them to Maryellen Ferro at email@example.com and she will upload them for you.
+If you have trouble uploading the documents you can email them to Zac Smith at firstname.lastname@example.org and he will upload them for you.